gwastro/3-ogc/README.md

 <sub>2.
 Leibniz Universitat Hannover, D-30167 Hannover, Germany</sub>
 <sub>3.
 Department of Physics and Astronomy, The University of British Columbia, Vancouver, BC V6T 1Z4, Canada </sub>

+## Introduction

+We present the third Open Gravitational-wave Catalog (3-OGC) of compact-binary coalescences, based on the analysis of the public LIGO and Virgo data from 2015 through 2019 (O1, O2, O3a).
+Our updated catalog includes a population of 57 observations, including four binary black hole mergers that had not previously been reported.
+This consists of 55 binary black hole mergers and the two binary neutron star mergers GW170817 and GW190425.
+We find no additional significant binary neutron star or neutron star–black hole merger events.
+The most confident new detection is the binary black hole merger GW190925 232845 which was observed by the LIGO Hanford and Virgo observatories with Pastro > 0.99; its primary and secondary component masses are 20.2+3.9−2.5Msun and 15.6+2.1−2.6Msun, respectively.
+We estimate the parameters of all binary black hole events using an up-to-date waveform model that includes both sub-dominant harmonics and precession effects.
+To enable deep follow-up as our understanding of the underlying populations evolves, we make available our comprehensive catalog of events, including the sub-threshold population of candidates, and the posterior samples of our source parameter estimates.

 ## [Parameter Estimates for the 55 BBH and 2 BNS detections] ##
 Posteriors sample for the 55 most significant BBH and 2 BNS candidates are located in the ['posterior_samples'](https://github.com/gwastro/3-ogc/tree/master/posterior_samples) folder.
 A summary of the parameter estimation results may be found here: